inductiva/inductiva/README.md

 **Inductiva API** provides dozens of open-source physical simulation packages from your laptop.
 Users can start simulating right away, with no hardware setup issues and no software configuration headaches.
 We provide a transparent way to scale your simulations to the next level with one line of code.

-Whether you want to start applying simulation to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here for you.
+Whether you want to use simulation to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here for you.

 Our goal is to provide researchers and engineers with an easy and fast way to scale their simulations and explore various designs.

 ## Scenarios

-**Inductiva API** contains pre-built scenarios that define a particular physical system ready to simulate.
-Users can select some parameters within the scenario that configure the system, run the simulation and visualize the results.
+**Inductiva API** contains pre-built scenarios that define physical systems of interest ready to simulate.
+Users can choose some parameters and configure the system according to their needs, run the simulation using the most adequate resources and visualize the results.

 Let's go through the currently available scenarios in **Inductiva API**.